GitauHarrison/notes/databases/project_configure_postgres_in_flask.md

 ## Project Overview

 The project we will create features a login page and registration page that allows users to create an account before accessing their profiles.
-We won't make the application more robust by adding extra features because the goal is to learn how to use postgreSQL database ONLY.
+We won't make the application more robust by adding extra features because the goal is to learn how to use the postgreSQL database ONLY.

 ![Postgres Demo Project App](/images/databases/postgres_demo_project/postgres_demo_app.gif)